 It's one thing for health magazines to encourage women to accept their bodies and to have positive self-esteem, but it's quite another to act as if America is not in the middle of an obesity epidemic.
 An estimated 160 million Americans are either obese or overweight.
 More than 60 percent of American women are in that category.

-If you are considered to be overweight, losing as little as 5 percent of your body weight can lower your risk for several diseases, including heart disease and type 2 diabetes.
-The Self article doesn't mention any of that -- but it does criticize people for "concern trolling" the health of Holliday and other plus-size models.
+If you're considered to be overweight, losing as little as 5% of your body weight can lower your risk for several diseases, including heart disease and type 2 diabetes.
+The Self article doesn't mention any of that – but it does criticize people for "concern trolling" the health of Holliday and other plus-size models.

-The razor brand Gillette jumped into the body-positive movement with their latest ad featuring plus-size model Anna O'Brien splashing in the sea alongside the words "go out there and slay the day."
+The razor brand Gillette jumped into the body positivity movement with their latest ad featuring plus-size model Anna O'Brien splashing in the sea alongside the words "go out there and slay the day."

 The ad sparked controversy, which the body-positive crowd dubbed "fat phobia" and body shaming.

-It is unfortunate that we live in an age that refuses to find moderation in anything.
+It's unfortunate that we live in an age that refuses to find moderation in anything.
 It seems we catapulted from size-negative-zero fashion models to the glorification of severely overweight ones.
-While it is not our job to police the health of Holliday or O'Brien, no doctor would ever say that a morbidly obese lifestyle will not bring with it a myriad of health problems.
+While it's not our job to police the health of Holliday or O'Brien, no doctor would ever say that a morbidly obese lifestyle will not bring with it a myriad of health problems.
 Why can't women celebrate their bodies and their health?

-It is heartening to see the inclusion of a diverse group of women -- but let's hope that the fashion industry doesn't fetishize an equally unhealthy version of what women should look like.
-We should have role models that are both beautiful and healthy.
+It's heartening to see the inclusion of a diverse group of women – but let's hope that the fashion industry doesn't fetishize an equally unhealthy version of what women should look like.
+We should have role models who are both beautiful and healthy.

 Being informed is sexy.
 Get an unbiased news breakdown of everything you need to know in politics, pop-culture, and more in 60 seconds or less.